-- 1. Students may wear one of the following combinations: - Black dress pants with a White button-up dress shirt with a collar (Long sleeve or short sleeve) and a dark solid color tie (No Prints) (Tie is optional for ladies) - Dress or skirt/top combo no shorter than 3" above the knee or black dress pants/top combo.
-(No turtlenecks or mock neck tops) - 2.
-Shoes: Black dress shoes or dress boots (No Flip-Flops)
+- 1. Students may wear one of the following combinations: - Black dress pants with a White button-up dress shirt with a collar (Long sleeve or short sleeve) and a tie or bow tie. - Dress or skirt/top combo no shorter than 3" above the knee.
+(No turtlenecks or mock neck tops) Dresses may not fall below the hem of the gown. - 2.
+Shoes: Dress shoes or dress boots (No Flip-Flops) - 3.
+Graduation Cap Decorating Guidelines - Students may decorate graduation caps prior to graduation.
+Please follow the rules below when decorating your graduation cap.
+Failure to follow these rules will result in the cap being removed and may result in removal from the Graduation ceremony.
+Graduation caps will be reviewed and approved in advance of the ceremony, and all school rules apply. - MHS recommends placing the décor on cardstock the size of the mortarboard and attaching it to the cap in a way that can be removed if necessary.